mui/material-ui/docs/pages/blog/first-look-at-joy.md

 ### Perfect dark mode, for server-side rendering

-Joy UI provides a simple and effective way to prevent UI flicker when users refresh or re-enter the page when dark mode is ebabled.
+Joy UI provides a simple and effective way to prevent UI flicker when users refresh or re-enter the page when dark mode is enabled.
 What's more, it takes care of the synchronization between browser tabs with a single line of code, which allows developers to configure attributes and settings as required.

 ### Unlimited color schemes